tiffchannn/codetest/full_stack/README.md

 #### Interactions to support
 * [ ] Please provide a RESTful backend for the CRUDL of factoids
 * [ ] Factoids should be transported to the UI via JSON
-* [ ] Factoids should be stored in some sort of SQL/NoSQL/Flat File on the backend
+* [ ] Factoids should be stored in your database on the backend.
+You can use any database you want: SQL, NoSQL, or flat files such as db.txt!

 ## BONUS